Peter-D-Russell/Python-Technical-Test/README.md

 - Investigate why the number of songs returned varies from run to run, for the same artist.
   Possible causes could be a limit on the number of items returned by the Api, combined with random selection.
 Memory contraints could also be a cause.

+- Try alternative ways of using the Apis in obtaining the lists of songs.

+- Check that using the ext:score field to find the required artist is correct.